fzwoch/obs-gnome-screencast/README.md

 ## Build

-Refer to the `Dockerfile` and `.gitlab-ci.yml` files on how to get a development worksapce and how to build the plugin.
+Refer to the `Dockerfile` and `.gitlab-ci.yml` files on how to get a development workspace and how to build the plugin.